INFORMSJoC/2023.0250/README.md

 ```

 Note that the above instructions will install a specific older release of
-ParMOO (v0.2.2), as was used in our experiments.
-However, newer releases of
+ParMOO (v0.2.2), as was used in the reported experiments.
+However, newer
-ParMOO can be obtained by following the links in
+releases of ParMOO can be obtained by following the links in
 [Continued Development](https://github.com/INFORMSJoC/2023.0250?tab=readme-ov-file#continued-development)

 ### Archival ParMOO Source (Not Recommended)